-In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure a text widget.
+In Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

-In Part 3, we began configuring various widgets in WordPress.
+In Part Three, we began configuring various commonly-used WordPress sidebar widgets.

-In this final installment, you are going to how to complete this tutorial by learning how to configure a few more frequently-used WordPress sidebar widgets.
+In this final installment, you are going to conclude the tutorial by configuring a few more frequently-used sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …